crhomere/LibraShare/README.md

 #### <div align="center"> Open Library API

-The [Open Library API](https://openlibrary.org/developers/api) is a freely accessible API that allows us to fetch detailed book information such as author, publication date, genre, and book summary.
-We utilize this API to ensure that the book data we present to our users is accurate and up-to-date.
+The [Open Library API](https://openlibrary.org/developers/api) is a freely accessible API that allows us to fetch detailed book information such as author, publication date, genre, and book summary among others.
+We utilize this API to ensure that the book data we present to our users is valid, accurate, and up-to-date.
 The Open Library API plays a crucial role in our Book Management feature, enabling users to search and view comprehensive book details.

-#### <div align="center"> Address API
+#### <div align="center"> YAddress API

-The Address API is used for verifying and standardizing the addresses provided by our users.
+The [YAddress API](https://www.yaddress.net/WebApi) is used for verifying and standardizing the addresses provided by our users.
 This API assists us in ensuring that the user's location data is accurate, which is critical for our service as we rely on precise user locations to facilitate the transfer of physical books.
-The Address API takes a user's provided address, verifies its validity, and returns a standardized version of the address that ensures consistency in our database and improves the accuracy of the location data we use with the Google Maps API.
+The YAddress API takes a user's provided address, verifies its validity, and returns a standardized version of the address that ensures consistency in our database and improves the accuracy of the location data we use with the Google Maps API.

 ## System Architecture